Financing a just transition

 Introduction to the course

 In the face of mounting environmental pressures and widening social inequalities, the need for financing models that support fair, inclusive, and sustainable economic transitions has never been more urgent.
-This course is designed to empower professionals across sectors to understand and harness the potential of sustainable finance to drive inclusive and equitable change.
-This course responds to the growing demand for knowledge and practice at the intersection of sustainable finance and just transition.
-Participants will engage with global frameworks, real-world case studies, and practical tools that enable finance to serve both planetary objectives and people-centred outcomes.
+Financial institutions are increasingly expected to integrate these dimensions into core business and risk management practices, in line with evolving regulatory landscape and market expectations, voiced via frameworks and initiatives such as the International Sustainability Standards Board (ISSB) and the Taskforce on Inequality and Social-related Financial Disclosures (TISFD).
+This course is designed to empower professionals across sectors to understand and harness the potential of sustainable finance to drive inclusive and equitable change, while strengthening institutional capacity to respond to these expectations, deploy capital effectively in the real economy and capture new business opportunities.

 Who attends this course?